 Rigid Bronchoscopy is a procedure used to gain access to the patient’s airway and allows the passage of larger airway instruments and cameras to diagnose and treat airway disease.
-This form of bronchoscopy is done by highly trained specialists.
+This form of bronchoscopy is done by highly-trained specialists.

-- It allows the pulmonary physician better airway access
+It allows the pulmonary physician better airway access.

-- Instruments, or airway devices, can be inserted through this rigid device.
+Instruments, or airway devices, can be inserted through this rigid device.

-- Infections, cancers, inflammatory conditions, sarcoidosis, and lymphoma can all be diagnosed by bronchoscopy.
+Infections, cancers, inflammatory conditions, sarcoidosis, and lymphoma can all be diagnosed by bronchoscopy

-- Patient always requires general anesthesia.
+The patient always requires general anaesthesia.

-- Airway is secure during the procedure.
+The airway is secure during the procedure.